 - 5.7.6.3 The RP shall walk the path around the entire boundary of the ERA to ensure that this area, including the Keep Clear Zones (KCZ) are free of equipment, personnel, FOD and spillage.
 Arrival OIC shall also walk along the boundary line to ensure no equipment is encroaching into the ERA.
-(See black foot prints in the above diagram and with reference to 5.7.5.5) - 5.7.6.4 The RP shall also walk the path along the centreline of the aircraft stand to look out for any FOD that could cause damage to aircraft engines or tyres.
+(See black footprints in the above diagram and with reference to 5.7.6.5) - 5.7.6.4 The RP shall also walk the path along the centreline of the aircraft stand to look out for any FOD that could cause damage to aircraft engines or tyres.
 The RP shall ensure that the path and area that the aircraft will be moving into is free of FOD.
-(See blue foot prints in the above diagram) - 5.7.6.5 The RP is to look out for aircraft movement at the adjacent aircraft stands when carrying out pre-arrival FOD check.
+(See blue foot prints in the above diagram) - 5.7.6.5 The RP is to look out for aircraft movement at the adjacent aircraft stands when carrying out pre-arrival FOD check of the KCZs.
 If at the adjacent stand, an aircraft is about to pushback or if there is an arrival aircraft about to taxi in, the RP is to go back to the stand limit line and wait until the aircraft has completed its pushback or has come to a complete stop.
 He then can resume his FOD check of the KCZs.
+For MARS Code C operations, the FOD check shall include the KCZ between the two Code C aircraft stands.